 Barcelona Bus Turistic

-There are two hop on hop off tourist buses in Barcelona.
-As I was invited by the Barcelona Turisme office, I used the official Barcelona tour bus: the Barcelona Bus Turístic.
+There are two hop-on-hop-off tourist buses in Barcelona.
+I used the official Barcelona tour bus: the Barcelona Bus Turístic.
 They are blue/turquoise buses with open rooftops that follow 3 routes around the city of Barcelona and will stop at all the major tourist sights.

 Barcelona Tourist Bus Routes and Map